buddhist-uni/buddhist-uni.github.io/_content/av/anagarika-dharmapala-and-the-buddhist-world_kemper-steven.md

 > He is usually understood through the process by which Sri Lanka became independent, by which Sri Lankans who had become Christians returned to their Buddhist origins: an entirely Sri Lankan context.
 But reading the diaries, I realized he spent 80–90% of his adult life living outside of Sri Lanka.

+A brief look at the life of a famous Buddhist advocate as he understood it.